 Have we tempted your tastebuds with any of these wonderful spots in the Lake District to enjoy afternoon tea?
 If so, we’ve got a stunning collection of holiday cottages in the Lake District, many of which are within easy reach of these fine establishments.
-Or, if you’re still feeling a little peckish, check out our guide to the best places to eat in the Lake District.
+Click the button below to browse our self-catering accommodation or if you’re still feeling a little peckish, check out our guide to the best places to eat in the Lake District.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,